Lexmark-gudeguzman/laravel-vue-adminlte/README.md

 ### Next steps:

 * Rename .env.example to .env and provide your database details.

+* Customize your sidebar menu in /resources/views/partials/sidebar.blade.php

 * Register